royalapplications/docs/src/r2021/royalts/advanced/tokens.md

 - In [Command Tasks](xref:royalts_reference_tasks_command), use the **fly-out-button** (right arrow) in the `Command`, `Arguments` or `Working Directory`.
 - In [Key Sequence Tasks](xref:royalts_reference_tasks_key-sequence), use the **Insert** button to insert replacement tokens and/or special keys.
 - In [Templates](xref:royalts_tutorials_templates) use the **Template Tokens** button at the top right for a list of available tokens.
-- In [Connections](xref:royalts_reference_connections) you can use replacement tokens only in places where it is explicitly mentioned in the docs.
-The **URI** property (computer name or web address), for example, can resolve replacment tokens.
+- In [Connections](xref:royalts_reference_connections), you can use replacement tokens only in places where it is explicitly mentioned in the docs.
+The **URI** property (computer name or web address), for example, can resolve replacement tokens.
 In these cases, the tokens must be entered manually as there's no fly-out-button available.

 ## Context
-When you execute a task or template in context of one or more connections (the selected connections), the specified tokens such as `$URI$` or `$CustomField1$` are resolved and replaced from the context connection.
+When you execute a task or template in the context of one or more connections (the selected connections), the specified tokens such as `$URI$` or `$CustomField1$` are resolved and replaced from the context connection.

 > [!Note]
 > If no context is available (for example, by simply connecting to a connection), the context is the object itself.
 This means, using the token `$CustomField1$` in the **Computer Name** field of a connection will use the value of **Custom Field 1** of the very same connection.